Colored Diamond Grading

 The GIA Colored Diamond Identification and Origin Report describes the color grade of a colored diamond as well as its origin of color (natural or treated).
 As an optional service, a full-color image of the diamond may also be included.

 Both mounted and loose natural colored diamonds of any size can be submitted for this report service.
-The GIA Colored Diamond Identification and Origin Report is not issued for synthetics, simulants, or diamonds that have undergone unstable treatments, such as fracture-filled or coated diamonds.
+The GIA Colored Diamond Identification and Origin Report is not issued for laboratory-grown, simulants, or diamonds that have undergone unstable treatments, such as fracture-filled or coated diamonds.
 Any evidence of other treatment is prominently disclosed in the report.